7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 At the same time for many enterprise developers good reflection is one of the most attractive Scala features.
 It allows us to have many positive traits of dynamic languages without giving up on type safety.

-I wrote this post with a hope that it may help to convince Dotty team to re-implement reflection in Scala 3.
+I wrote this post in the hope that it may help convince the Dotty team to re-implement reflection in Scala 3.
 In case it wouldn't, we, [Septimal Mind](https://7mind.io) will try to maintain our solution and port it to Dotty, but, as I mentioned earlier, it's not possible to make it completely correct.